apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	The 'Configure' Menu

-.. _tp-servers-page:
+.. _tp-configure-servers:

 Servers
 -------
-A table of all servers (of all kinds) across all :term:`Delivery Service`\ s and CDNs visible to the user.
+A table of all servers (of all kinds) across all :term:`Delivery Services` and CDNs visible to the user.
 It has the following columns:

 :UPD:    'true' when updates to the server's configuration are pending, 'false' otherwise
 :Host:   The hostname of the server